 Clinical Coordinator of Music Therapy

 Areas of Expertise: Adolescents, LGBTQ+, Mental/Behavioral Health, Multicultural Issues, African-American spirituality

 Victoria Vega, PhD, MT-BC

 Areas of Expertise: Traumatic Brain Injury, Dual Diagnosis, Neurologic Disorders, Adult Mental Health

 - A completed application for graduate admission

-- Undergraduate baccalaureate degree in music, or a closely related field with a minor in music
+- Undergraduate baccalaureate degree in music

 - Résumé: Provide a current resume, including relevant work experience